Peng Shuai tells paper she never wrote of being assaulted | Sports-Games

 The paper said it interviewed Peng at a promotional event for the Beijing Winter Olympic Games which begin February 4.
 She was filmed on the observation deck of a facility where she watched a freestyle ski competition alongside former NBA star Yao Ming and other Chinese sports figures.

-Peng dropped out of site after the accusation against former vice premier Zhang Gaoli briefly appeared on her verified Weibo social media before being swiftly removed.
-Screen shots of the post were shared across the internet, drawing widespread concern about Peng's safety from politicians, fellow tennis stars and the World Tennis Association, which announced it was suspending all events in China indefinitely.
+Peng dropped out of sight after the accusation against former Vice Premier Zhang Gaoli briefly appeared on her verified Weibo social media before being swiftly removed.
+Screen shots of the post were shared across the internet, drawing widespread concern about Peng's safety from politicians, fellow tennis stars and the Women's Tennis Association, which announced it was suspending all events in China indefinitely.

 Following the posting, the three-time Olympian and former Wimbledon champion appeared standing beside a tennis court in Beijing, waving and signing oversize commemorative tennis balls for children.
 The foreign arm of state TV also issued a statement in English attributed to Peng that retracted her accusation against Zhang.